-Once you have completed the first section of this guide, you will enter the information into the business continuity program software application called Archer.
+Once you have completed the first section of this guide, you will want to enter the information into the business continuity program software application called Archer.
 Archer is a cloud-based program that ensures you have uninterrupted access to your information.
 The system is maintained by the Office of Emergency Management and is part of Yale's overall emergency management and business continuity program.
 Contact the Business Continuity Program Manager at bcmanagement@yale.edu for information about entering your plan into the Archer application.

-The second section is a response guide to use in the event of a disaster or major disruption to your department or practice.
+The second section is a response guide to use in the event of a disaster or major disruption to your department or business unit.
 The response guide will walk you through steps to take as you assess the damage and determine a plan of action.
+The Office of Emergency Management is also available to assist following a disaster or major disruption.